-If you’re experiencing financial distress during the COVID-19 crisis, you might be thinking about tapping into your Roth IRA to improve your cash situation.
-But before withdrawing money from a Roth account, it’s important to understand the constraints surrounding Roth IRA early withdrawal, including federal income tax consequences, especially if you are under 59½.
+If you are experiencing financial distress during the COVID-19 crisis, you might be thinking about tapping into your Roth IRA to improve your cash situation.
+Yes, it is thoughtful, but before withdrawing from your nest, it is important to understand the constraints surrounding Roth IRA early withdrawal, including federal income tax consequences, especially if you are under 59½.
 This is even more important now that you could be eligible for a tax-free withdrawal.

 Roth IRA withdrawal tax is a subject you should spend ample time on with an expert financial advisor for retirement.
 You may think that all withdrawals from Roth IRAs are federal-income-tax-free.
-Unfortunately, that’s not true.
+Unfortunately, that is not true.
 Some withdrawals are taxable.
 On top of that, some early withdrawals (taken before you turn 59½) can potentially get hit with a 10% penalty tax.

 Only qualified Roth IRA withdrawals are federal-income-tax-free.
 To be eligible for tax-free treatment, you must: